Key Takeaways

 The idea behind limited personal liability is that the owner and the company exist as separate entities.
 However, an owner of an SMLLC might find it more difficult to separate business and personal affairs because this business type is a disregarded entity.
 As a result, a judge or court could overturn the limited liability.

-If you need help with a tax form for LLC single member, you can post your legal need on UpCounsel's marketplace.
+If you need help with tax for llc single member, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.